top of page

 Timely Kitteh!

-• I will improve customer response time by creating a dedicated customer service team.
+• I will enhance customer response time by creating a dedicated service team.

-• I will hire three people for the customer service team by the end of the year.
+• I’ll hire three new team members by the end of the year.

-• We have enough room in our offices and enough money in our budget for new team members.
+• We have room and budget for new hires.

-• Improving our customer response time will increase our brand reputation and revenue.
+• Improving response time will boost our brand's reputation and revenue.

-• I have four months to hire the customer service team.
+• I have four months to hire the service team.

 SMART Goal: